 Our third day took us to one of the highest elevations of the trek at Kyanjin Gompa, at around 3800 meters.
 There, we acclimated by climbing Kyanjin Ri (over 4700 meters).

-Our fourth day began at 5am with a climb up Tserko Ri, standing at nearly 5000 meters.
+Our fourth day began at 5 am, climbing up to Tserko Ri, standing at nearly 5000 meters.
 I recommend an early start to take advantage of cooler temperatures, which can be advantageous during the strenuous climb.
 It took me about three hours to get to the top of Tserko Ri with the help of a guide (guides are recommended due to unclear paths).
 We were rewarded with face-to-face views of Langtang Lirung and other mountains.
 As we descended into the dark rocks and incense-scented grasses of the hills below, it began to snow lightly and I breathed deeply and smiled.

 That afternoon our team contentedly ate delicious local nak cheese and dal bhat while savoring the shade of clouds on the mountains.
-Our final two days of trekking brought us back through Langtang Village, where we hung prayer flags at the new memorial mani there to honor those who lost their lives, and wish good fortune for those who are rebuilding.
+Our final two days of trekking brought us back through Langtang Village, where we hung prayer flags at the new memorial mani there to honor those who lost their lives and wish good fortune to those who are rebuilding.

 While Langtang is touted as one of the top trekking destinations in Nepal, tourism there has declined since the earthquake.
 Despite the risks that accompany any trek in Nepal, I am thankful that I went to Langtang.
 I encourage travelers interested in visiting this beautiful area to take time to learn the stories of the Nepalis they meet on the trail and protect the park however possible.